Albert-Gao/veasy/docs/customize-reuse.md

 # Customize State - reuse

 Wait, I want my own state inside that `title` and `age`.
 Wow, I know, I know, after all, it's your component.
-And lucky you, `EasyV` handles that too. :)
+And lucky you, `Veasy` handles that too. :)

 So, instead of: